Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance: Method

 \subsection{Measurement Noise}

-To implement our TVCBFQP controller we need to predict the motion of the obstacles.
+To implement our TVCBFQP controller, we need to predict the motion of the obstacles online.
 Any sensor providing such measurements will be corrupted by measurement noise.
-If not taken into consideration, the measurement noise may lead to safety violations of the robotic system.
+If not considered, the measurement noise may lead to safety violations of the robotic system.
 We utilize an Extended Kalman Filter (EKF) to provide a probabilistic estimation of the state in the form of a Gaussian distribution $\mathcal{N}(\mu, \Sigma)$ with $\mu\in\mathbb{R}^{n_m}$, $\Sigma\in\mathbb{R}^{n_m \times n_m}$, and $n_m\in\mathbb{N}$ being the dimension of $\mu$.
-Denote the Mahalanobis distance~\cite{Mahalanobis18} $d_M$ for a point $y$ w.r.t. to $\mathcal{N}(\mu, \Sigma)$ as
+Denote the Mahalanobis distance~\cite{Mahalanobis18} $d_M$ for a point $y$ with respect to to $\mathcal{N}(\mu, \Sigma)$ as

 where $y\in \mathbb{R}^{n_m}$ and $d_M: \mathbb{R}^{n_m} \times \mathbb{R}^{n_m} \times \mathbb{R}^{n_m \times n_m} \rightarrow \mathbb{R}_+$.
 Denote the probability of sampling a random variable from $\mathcal{N}$ that has a Mahalanobis distance smaller or equal to $k\in\mathbb{R}_+$ as $\mathrm{Prob}_{k}\in[0, 1]$ and the part of the state space of $\mathbb{R}^{n_m}$ that has a Mahalanobis distance smaller or equal to $k$ as $\mathcal{S}_{k}$.